Foetal Alcohol Syndrome Compensation Claims

 Also, because developmental disorders are difficult to diagnose in early childhood, it will usually be the physical effects of the disorder that are noticed prior to the mental effects.
 In the event that your doctor does not raise the possibility that your child may suffer from foetal alcohol syndrome, but you suspect that this may be the case, you can look for the typical facial characteristics that result from the syndrome: thin lips, a flattening between the nose and forehead, wrinkles around the outside of the eyes, reduced head circumference, reduce nose length, and reduced overall height.

-Are you a No-Win, No Fee Claim Solicitor?
+Is Tylers a No-Win, No Fee Solicitor?

 Yes.
 Unlike other solicitors that handle foetal alcohol syndrome cases, we do not require any payment unless the plaintiff wins their case.
 In the event that there is no settlement, and no compensation results from the case, and there will be no cost to you or to your child.